What to Do in Lucerne? 10 Best Things to do in Lucerne

-I recommend visiting Mount Rigi if you have less time, since the activities on Mount Rigi are, unlike Mount Pilatus, a bit limited and getting up Mount Rigi takes less time.
+I recommend visiting Mount Rigi if you have less time.
+Activities on Mount Rigi are, unlike Mount Pilatus, a bit limited and getting up Mount Rigi takes less time.

 Assuming you do not hike up (which, actually, is a big thing in Switzerland 🙂 ), Mount Pilatus is just so overwhelming that you, under no circumstances, should rush through because there is tooooons to do up there.